ibm-cloud-docs/discovery-data/connector-web-cloud.md

 ### I need to crawl lots of sites.
 What's my limit?
 {: #connector-web-cloud-max-starting-urls}

 The service can support a total of 500 crawler connections per {{site.data.keyword.discoveryshort}} service instance.
 All of the data sources except Web crawl use one crawler connection each.
 For Web crawl, one connection is required for every 5 starting URLs.
 If you add 10 starting URLS, for example, Discovery generates the extra crawler connection that is needed to support the extra 5 URLs.
-Therefore, the maximum number of starting URLs that you can use for a single Web crawl collection depends on the other data collections that are configured in your service instance.
+Therefore, the maximum number of starting URLs that you can use depends on the other data collections that are configured in your service instance.
 You can calculate the limit yourself.

 To calculate the starting URL limit, complete the following steps: